dimitri-edel/codeinstitute/readme.md

 #### Books page
 The content of this page is wrapped in a div that uses the CSS-class 'wallpaper'.
 Each book is presented in a div that uses the CSS-class of 'book-showcase'.
 Furthermore, there is a form that has the tag-id of 'bookorder-form'.
 ### Colors
 I decided to go with the colors of the jumpsuit that Bruce Lee is wearing in his movie 'Game of Death'.
 But instead of using just yellow, black and white.
 I have also added blue to the mix.
 Some elements, such as the footer have a darkgray background.
 In my humble opinion these colors do not bite eachother.
-I have heard that white, black and gray are nont considered real colors and thus are considered neutral.
+I have heard that white, black and gray are not considered real colors and thus are considered neutral.

 ## Features
 The main purpose of the site is to give the user the highlights of the legendary persona by the name of Bruce Lee.
 The site gives a brief biography of the celebrity.
 In addition, the website provides a summary on Bruce Lee's body of work including his most iconic movies and information on his impact on the world of martial arts.